christophertacon/Blog/tools-pelican/content/revealJS/reveal_js_blog.md

 ## Tutorial

 In the tutorial we will do some live coding and build up a basic template.
 Those attending are then advised to complete the slide addition part individually.
 Finally a few exercises are given for those that would like a chalenge.
 The tutorial PDF file can be found [here]({filename}/revealJS/tutorial.pdf).
-Before you start working, make sure the [revealjs]({filename}/revealJS/feeg6003_revealjs.zip) folder.
+Before you start working, make sure you download the [revealjs]({filename}/revealJS/feeg6003_revealjs.zip) folder.

 ### Thank you!